Backdoor Roth IRA Planning: A Tax-free Financial Strategy

 As a result, a “backdoor strategy” is available to work around the Roth contribution income limits.
 This strategy is a two-step process, made up of a contribute-then-convert transaction.

 The backdoor Roth plan enables you to contribute to a regular IRA without the concern of income limitations.
-This contribution would also be non-deductible.
-Then, you can follow the contribution with a conversion to a Roth IRA.
-This works because there is no income limitation on Roth conversions.
+This contribution is also non-deductible.
+Then, you follow the contribution with a conversion to a Roth IRA.
+With this workaround, there is no income limitation on Roth conversions.

 Another caveat to keep in mind is that if the original contribution isn’t converted quickly, it has the potential to accumulate earnings—and those earnings would then be taxable on the later conversion.